mainkoon81/Study-V003-MCMC-Python-R/README.md

      - If we `simplify` the pdf of our data points distribution, first recall that we can write `n! = gamma(n + 1)`, then this model look like a Beta density. `Z ~ Beta(a,b)`:
      <img src="https://user-images.githubusercontent.com/31917400/47245353-d725f180-d3f0-11e8-8695-59a63dead938.png" />

      - Because it's a Beta density, we know all densities integrate up to 1.
 Thus we see that **if we start with a uniform prior, we then end up with a discrete uniform predictive density for X**.
 If all possible coins or all possible probabilities(θ) are equally likely, then all possible X outcomes are equally likely.
+That's why when we choose Beta(1,1) as our prior and this is equivalent to Unif(0,1) and this is a non-informative prior.
      <img src="https://user-images.githubusercontent.com/31917400/47245743-73042d00-d3f2-11e8-83d4-ccded86edcb5.png" />

  - __Second, find Posterior__